Kitware/vtk-js/Sources/Rendering/OpenGL/Actor/api.md

-WebGL actor
+OpenGL actor

-vtkWebGLRenderer is designed to view/render a vtkActor
+vtkOpenGLRenderer is designed to view/render a vtkActor

 ### build(prepass)